Logit-Gap Steering: A Forward-Pass Diagnostic for Alignment Robustness: Extended Comparison with Prior Work

 \subsection{Surrogate-Optimal Prefix}

-\paragraph{First-order surrogate.} We approximate each true gap increment \(F(h_{i-1},t)\) with its first-order evaluation at the post-prompt state \(h_{0}\):
+\paragraph{First-order surrogate.} We approximate each true gap increment $F(h_{i-1},t)$ with its first-order evaluation at the post-prompt state~$h_{0}$:

-Because softmax mass concentrates on a handful of logits in the aligned model, the leading-logit difference is a good proxy for the full KL change \cite{ouyang2022training}; reward and gap terms are already linear.
+with non-negative weights $\lambda_{\mathrm{KL}}, \lambda_{r} \ge 0$.
+Because softmax mass concentrates on a handful of logits in the aligned model, the leading-logit difference is a good proxy for the full KL change~\cite{ouyang2022training}; reward and gap terms are already linear.
 The surrogate is additive and order-independent; it drives Algorithm~\ref{alg:greedy-search}.

-Let the in-distribution token pool be \(\mathcal S=\{t\mid p(t\mid h_{0})\ge\gamma\}\) and \(\mathcal S^{+}=\{t\in\mathcal S\mid\tilde F(h_{0},t)>0\}\).
-Sorting \(\mathcal S^{+}\) by non-increasing \(\tilde F\) yields \(g_{1},g_{2},\dots\).
-The \emph{prefix} of this sequence that reaches $\Delta_0$ constitutes the \emph{suffix} we append to the prompt.
+Let the in-distribution token pool be $\mathcal S=\{t\mid p(t\mid h_{0})\ge\gamma\}$ and $\mathcal S^{+}=\{t\in\mathcal S\mid\tilde F(h_{0},t)>0\}$.
+Sorting $\mathcal S^{+}$ by non-increasing $\tilde F$ yields $g_{1},g_{2},\dots$.
+The \emph{prefix} of this sequence that reaches~$\Delta_0$ constitutes the \emph{suffix} we append to the prompt.